 ‘Dry needling’, also known as ‘myofascial trigger points’ or ‘trigger point needling’ – are actually techniques that have been described in both classical and contemporary Chinese medical literature.
 Trigger points are referred to in these texts as ‘Ashi Points’.
 The first reference to Ashi Points – which literally translates as ‘Ah yes!’ – was by Sun Simiao in his book Qian Jin Yao Fang (Thousand Ducat Formulas) in 652A.D.. – over 1300 years ago.

 This is not a ‘new technique’ that was developed in the 1930s.
-But the title ‘dry needling’ was invented by western trained practitioners who believed Chinese medicine terminology sounded too ‘mystical’.
+The title ‘dry needling’ was invented by western trained practitioners who believed Chinese medicine terminology sounded too ‘mystical’.
 ‘Dry needling’ is essentially a term that is used to describe a technique that has been used in Chinese medicine acupuncture for over 2000 years.
-A properly trained Acupuncturist knows how to needle Ashi Points effectively.
+Because they have undergone years rather than days of training, properly trained (registered) Acupuncturists know how to needle Ashi Points effectively.
 Additionally they have a range of other skills which means they can address many other health issues as well.

-Leading a healthy lifestyle will make your treatment more effective and long-lasting.
-This means eating well, exercising regularly, balancing work and play, addressing emotional/psychological/spiritual unease, getting sufficient sleep and cultivating a happy outlook.
 You could receive the best Acupuncture in the world then go out and trash yourself, so undoing all the good work we have done.
-This is about learning how to care for & take responsibility for yourself.
+This is also about learning how to take care of yourself.

 Is acupuncture safe?

 The short answer?
 It depends who is giving the acupuncture and how well they were trained.